BreakerBots/ZED_FRC/README.md

 # BreakerBots - ZED Depth Camera Object Detection For FRC

-This sample shows how to detect custom objects using the official Pytorch implementation of YOLOv8 from a ZED camera and ingest them into the ZED SDK to extract 3D informations and tracking for each objects.
+This is the co-processor side backend program to control a StereoLabs ZED depth camera for true 3D object detection with YOLOv8.

 ### Features
  - Optional visualization tools